aws-samples/serverless-patterns/apigw-rest-api-kinesis-cdk/README.md

 This pattern creates an Amazon API Gateway REST API that integrates with an Amazon Kinesis data stream using AWS Cloud Development Kit (AWS CDK) in Typescript.

-Learn more about this pattern at Serverless Land Patterns: << Add the live URL here >>
+Learn more about this pattern at Serverless Land Patterns: << todo: Add the live URL here >>

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.